Best Hostels in Guatemala (2026): My Favourite Stays Across Antigua, Lake Atitlán, Semuc Champey & El Paredón

 Best for: Partying.
 Hard.

-San Pedro La Laguna is the backpacker hub around Lake Atitlán.
+San Pedro La Laguna is the main backpacker hub around Lake Atitlán.

 I stayed at Mr. Mullet’s Hostel.